hachiroth/use-theme-toggle/README.md

 # use-theme-toggle

-> 🌗 A lightweight theme toggler with animated transitions and customizable strategies.
+> 🌗 A lightweight theme toggler with animated transitions and customizable loader.

 ## Features

 - ⚡ **Fast & Lightweight** – Minimal footprint and zero dependencies
-- 🎨 **Customizable** – Plug in your own theme transition strategies
+- 🎨 **Customizable** – Plug in your own theme transition loader
 - 💫 **Smooth Animations** – Built-in support for View Transitions API
 - 💡 **Flexible Mode** – Class-based or attribute-based theme toggling
 - 🌈 **Framework Agnostic** – Works with any frontend project